enzo-zsh/Enzo-zsh/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on pearOS project (Community/unofficial developer) & iWebAppStore (a PWA AppStore for iOS)
+- 🔭 I’m currently working on pearOS project (Community/unofficial developer) & iWebAppStore (A PWA AppStore for iOS)
 - 🌱 I’m currently learning CSS, HTML, VBS, Bash, Python
 - 👯 I’m looking to collaborate on pearOS and many project
 - 😄 Pronouns: He/Him